melissakendall/melissakendall.github.io/_drafts/august-blog-post.md

 ### Querying stats

-Here are the final querying stats for CTTC.
-I am well aware that my success is both due to incredible luck and privilege.
-I am white, cisgender, young, without children, without disability, financially stable, etc. I am posting these numbers here rather then directly on twitter so that people who are interested can read them, but people who might be discouraged don't have to.
+Here are the final querying stats for Companion to the Count.
+I also want to recognize all the ways I am privileged.
+I am white, cisgender, young, without children, etc.

 * Total queries: 10
 * Rejections: